Louisiana Sports Betting

 Where Would You Be Able to Bet on Sports in Louisiana?

-Louisiana is in no shortage of excellent places that will make legal sports betting accessible.
+Louisiana has no shortage of excellent places that make legal sports betting accessible.
 The state has over 25 casinos that range from river properties to racinos, to three tribal casinos and they are all happy to welcome a sportsbook and see their revenues go up.

-River, Golden Nugget and Hard Rock are clearly three of the names that would seek to be among the first to welcome Louisiana sports betting.
+River, Golden Nugget and Hard Rock are clearly three of the names that sought to be among the first to welcome Louisiana sports betting.
 This is particularly true because they can simply transfer their expertise from other jurisdictions in the state.

-This basically means that Louisiana will allow in-person sportsbooks as well as consider mobile betting, allowing residents to place bets remotely.
+Louisiana allows in-person sportsbooks as well as supports mobile betting, allowing residents to place bets remotely.
 However, there has been no definitive legislation supporting mobile betting.

-When it comes to sports betting, the best way to go with the activity is to give it free rein, which should appeal to those Louisiana voters who are also sports bettors themselves.
+When it comes to sports betting, the best way to go with the activity is to give it free rein, which has appealed to Louisiana residents, especially those who support the activity.
+Please note that while there are eight online sportsbooks, 20-odd locations are hosting retail sportsbooks right now!

 Where Does Louisiana State Stand on Daily Fantasy Sports Betting?